What Are The Pros And Cons Of Engineered Hardwood Flooring?

 - Golden Age Engineered Hardwood

-- Wharf Line Engineered Planks
+- Hampton Suite Engineered Planks

 - Mountain Top Engineered Hardwood Flooring

 If you are considering flooring for your home or business, you may be contemplating using wood or engineered hardwood flooring.
-Wood floors present such a clean and classic look and are suitable for essentially any design or style preferences with their traditional appeal and timeless beauty.
+Wood floors present such a clean and classic look and are suitable for essentially any design or style preference with their traditional appeal and timeless beauty.

 What is engineered hardwood flooring?

 Engineered hardwood flooring is a product that is made from several layers, vs hardwood that comes straight out of a tree.
 The layers of engineered hardwood include a hardwood veneer, a slice of a species of wood, some plywood or fiberboard, and sometimes additional layers - depending on the specific product.
 Engineered hardwood flooring is designed specifically to reduce moisture problems and not swell or warp, making it very low maintenance.